Across the Gulf, AI adoption is near-universal and budgets are committed. So why is so little of it actually running?

 The mandate is set, the budgets are committed, and almost every organisation of consequence has a programme under way.

-Closing the gap is less about a better model and more about an operating model.
-It means treating AI as a system to be engineered and run, not a proof of concept to be admired.
+Closing the gap is therefore less about a better model and more about an operating model.
+It means treating AI as a system to be engineered and run, with the same seriousness applied to a payments platform or a core policy system.
 It means senior people staying on the work long enough to make the hard calls, and an engineering capability that can take an idea into production in weeks rather than handing it to a backlog.

 This is the work Mayden exists to do.
 The thesis is simple: the firms that operationalise will compound, and the ones that keep piloting will not.
 The execution gap is where that race is won.